 Tertiary (descriptive) outcomes:

 Our primary hypothesis assumes a greater proportion of patients with 90-day mRS 0-2 in the stenting group versus the no stenting group (55% versus 40%).
 In order to detect this 15% absolute risk difference in the primary outcome with power of 0.8, 173 patients per group will be required.
-Assuming a loss to follow-up of 5% and a cross-over rate of 10% (5% in either direction), this would require a total sample size of 225 patients per group (Total N=450).
+A 15% minimal clinically important difference thus translates into an expected difference of 13.5 % (15%*0.9) with crossover.
+A sample of 217 patients per group (n total = 434) would detect the alternative hypothesis with 80% power at a 5% significance level.
+This includes adjustments for one interim analysis when 67% of the data has been collected, using the O’Brien-Fleming α-spending function stopping boundaries for efficacy.
+Further adjusting for a loss to follow-up of 5%, the study would require a total sample size of 458 patients (n= 229 per group).

 Primary analysis will be by Intention-to-treat.
-Pre-specified as-treated and sex-specific analyses will also be performed.
+Pre-specified per-protocol and sex-specific analyses will also be performed.

 Randomization will be 1:1 to acute cervical ICA stenting or to no stenting.
 Randomization will be centralized and web-based.
 Stratification will be performed for use or not of IV alteplase.